-Beginning the 21st calendar day from term start date there is no adjustment on tuition or fees.
+Beginning on the 21st calendar day from the term start date, there is no adjustment on tuition or fees.

 There is no change in the policy.

-- If you drop/withdraw before the beginning of the class start date through the 3rd calendar day, the refund of charges is 100% of tuition
+- If you drop/withdraw before the beginning of the class start date through the 3rd class day, the refund of charges is 100% of tuition

 - There is no refund of fees after class start date.

-- Beginning the 4th calendar day, there will be no adjusting of tuition charges.
+- Beginning on the 4th class day, there will be no adjusting of tuition charges.
 100% of the tuition and fees will be due.

 See what downloadable forms we have on our website.
 Don't see what you're looking for?
 Get in touch with us and let us know.

 Payroll Deduction Form (PDF): Payroll deduction form for employees' tuition waiver

 Student Responsibility Form (PDF): Acknowledgment of financial responsibility for students

 FERPA Form: For students to authorize others for student account information